w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 ### [Establish monitoring framework](establish_monitoring_framework.html)

-Create a standard way of reporting findings to make reporting easier and identifying improvement more obvious.
+Create a standard way of monitoring and reporting findings, to help track and control progress.

 {::nomarkdown}
 <%= article :end %>